 3) Please don't dig with your knife - yes it does happen!
 If you insert your knife into the ground on any occasion please be aware that it will likely come into contact with some very hard rock.
 This will chip your blade.

 4) Steel care.
-It is obviously important to know what type of steel your knife is made from, and I don't mean you have to get the entire chemical content etc. - simply whether it is stainless steel or carbon steel.
+It is obviously important to know what type of steel your knife is made from, and I don't mean you have to get the entire chemical content etc. - simply what grade of stainless or carbon steel it is made from.

 With stainless steels there is not a lot of maintenance you need to do but it is always best to keep it clean and sharp.
 With carbon steels you will need to clean it and oil it whenever is practical.
-Try and accept the fact that carbon steel will tarnish a little over its lifetime but it is usually worth the extra effort as it will usually hold an edge longer as they are generally tougher steels.
-Whilst you can get very hard stainless steels that hold an edge for a comparable time it generally needs to be sharpened a little more often.
+Try and accept the fact that carbon steel will tarnish a little over its lifetime and, whilst the general opinion is that Carbon steel is harder, this is not necessary the case as modern stainless steels are extremely good, hard and hold an edge longer.

 5) Blade care.
 It is always best to keep your knife from going blunt as it is much more difficult to get the shave sharp edge back once you have lost it.
 Now don't get me wrong, don't bother sharpening your knife every 10 minutes and worrying too much about it, just regular maintenance will keep it in tip top shape.